 Having a child with JDM may impact the family quality of life negatively.
 Psychological assistance is necessary for the child and his or her parents.

 Dermatomyositis is a rare autoimmune inflammatory myositis of unknown etiology affecting both children and adults.
 It involves striated muscles and skin.
-The juvenile form is associated with a multisystemic vasculitis and a high frequency of calcinosis.
+The juvenile form is associated with multisystemic vasculitis and a high frequency of calcinosis.
 However, unlike the adult form, it does not have an increased risk of malignancy.
-The disorder is best managed by a multidisciplinary team that includes a rheumatologist, dermatologist, neurologist, a gastroenterologist and an internist.
+The disorder is best managed by an interprofessional team that includes a rheumatologist, dermatologist, neurologist, a gastroenterologist, and an internist.
 Once the disorder is diagnosed, it progression is unpredictable but with treatment, the symptoms can be managed.
 However, delay in diagnosis can lead to premature death.
 The major causes of death are usually severe muscle weakness, super-added infection, gastrointestinal vasculitis with a risk of bowel perforation, myocardial failure, and respiratory distress.
 JDM is usually not associated with the development of malignancies, unlike adult form.
+An interprofessional approach involving nurses, pharmacists, and clinicians will result in the best outcomes.

 |||Lundberg IE,Tjärnlund A,Bottai M,Werth VP,Pilkington C,Visser M,Alfredsson L,Amato AA,Barohn RJ,Liang MH,Singh JA,Aggarwal R,Arnardottir S,Chinoy H,Cooper RG,Dankó K,Dimachkie MM,Feldman BM,Torre IG,Gordon P,Hayashi T,Katz JD,Kohsaka H,Lachenbruch PA,Lang BA,Li Y,Oddis CV,Olesinska M,Reed AM,Rutkowska-Sak L,Sanner H,Selva-O'Callaghan A,Song YW,Vencovsky J,Ytterberg SR,Miller FW,Rider LG, 2017 European League Against Rheumatism/American College of Rheumatology classification criteria for adult and juvenile idiopathic inflammatory myopathies and their major subgroups.
 Annals of the rheumatic diseases.
 2017 Dec [PubMed PMID: 29079590]|